Wykes Manor - The House

 Many of the features are similar to the below-stairs section of Belton House, Grantham (as yet we have not found any information on the connection).
 Much of the information we have aquired has come from people whose lives have been connected to Wike Farm or Wykes Manor over the years.
 Some were in service in the house, some were 'hands' as children on the extensive farm lands of the time.
 Some had ancestors who grew up in the house and left their initials carved in the beech tree at the front of the house, which dates back to over 200 years.
 Whatever the case, their stories have touched our family, as does the atmosphere of the place.
 It has inspired one child to read history at Cambridge, another to take English with a specialization in poetry at Sheffield, and another to take music, whilst all practicing the fine arts.

-At a time when many owners of old houses are modernising the life out of them, it's refreshing to come across Emma Van Spyk who is heading with determination in the opposite direction.
+At a time when many owners of old houses are modernising the life out of them, Emma Van Spyk is heading with determination in the opposite direction.

-She's developing her family home, Wykes Manor in rural Lincolnshire, as a B&B in the style and spirit of the 17th Century.
-Admittedly the house has enormous atmosphere and a great deal of history, but it's unusual to be given the option of 17th Century food and live early music as well.
+She's developing her family home as a B&B in the style and spirit of the 17th Century.
+The house has enormous atmosphere and a great deal of history, but it's unusual to be given the option of 17th Century food and live early music as well.

 Bed & Breakfast